radiantearth/community-sprints/09262023-philadelphia-pa/readme.md

 -----
 This folder will evolve to hold various workspaces.
+For now, we are focusing on building out the [prep-work](./prep-work/) folder to help everyone come as prepared as possible.